PlatePalAI/streamer/README.md

-# Building for Raspberry Pi 5
+# V4L2 MJPEG Streamer for Raspberry Pi 5

+A high-performance MJPEG video streamer for Raspberry Pi 5 with USB camera support.
+Features hardware-accelerated JPEG processing using libjpeg-turbo, HTTP streaming, frame capture, and camera control via stdin commands.

 This project uses Docker to cross-compile from macOS (or any platform) to ARM64/Linux for the Raspberry Pi 5.